-Geetu is a Fellow of the Chartered Institute for Personnel & Development (CIPD), a qualified trainer of three pioneering accreditations in coaching tools for leaders and practitioners – Team Emotional Intelligence Survey, Executive Presence Index (ExPI) and Coaching Mindset Index (CMI).
+- Fellow of the Chartered Institute for Personnel & Development (CIPD), a qualified trainer of three pioneering accreditations in coaching tools including AIIR’s Coaching Mindset Index (CMI).

-Geetu is also a licensed practitioner in the Executive Arts family of maps for transformational conversations, created by Jim Ewing.
-This includes EmpowerMap, Stucco, Implemento, Impacto and The Insight Cycle.
+- Licensed practitioner in the Executive Arts family of maps for transformational conversations, created by Jim Ewing.

 - Bharwaney, G. (2015).
 Emotional Resilience: Know how to be agile, adaptable and perform at your best.
 Harlow, UK: Pearson Education.

 - Bharwaney, G. (2009).
 Coaching for emotional intelligence in international business environments: Challenges and opportunities.
 In G. Abbott, & M. Moral.
 (Eds).
 The Routledge Companion to International Business Coaching.

 - Bharwaney, G (2009).
 Developing high achievers through emotional intelligence: More intelligent than emotional.
 In M. Hughes, J. Terrell & D. Thompson, (Eds).
 The handbook of developing emotional and social intelligence – Best practices, case studies & tools.

 - Bharwaney, G. (2006).
 Coaching executives to enhance emotional intelligence and increase productivity.
 In R. Bar-On, J. G. Maree, & M. J. Elias, (2007) (Eds).
 Educating people to be emotionally intelligent.
 Johannesburg, SA: Heinemann Educational Publishers.